thedishajyala/To-Do-List/README.md

 Features:

-◼Add and remove tasks: Easy-to-use controls for adding new tasks and deleting completed tasks.
+▣ Add and remove tasks: Easy-to-use controls for adding new tasks and deleting completed tasks.

-◼Completion markers: Toggle each task as completed or uncompleted.
+▣ Completion markers: Toggle each task as completed or uncompleted.

-◼Real-time date and time display: Current date and time display at the header, auto-updated every minute.
+▣ Real-time date and time display: Current date and time display at the header, auto-updated every minute.

-◼Responsive design: Works across different screen sizes.
+▣ Responsive design: Works across different screen sizes.

-◼Notebook-style aesthetic: Clean and minimal interface with styled task dividers.
+▣ Notebook-style aesthetic: Clean and minimal interface with styled task dividers.

 How to Use: Simply click on the “+ add” button to create a new task.
 Enter your task, and press Enter to save.
 Click the checkbox to mark as complete and the “✗” button to remove it.